 The goal of our investment policy is to ensure that private gifts to Purdue are managed well, invested thoughtfully, and used for the purposes specified by donors.
 For investment purposes, Purdue pools the individual endowment gifts into a single fund.
 This allows us to achieve greater diversity in our investments, lower our investment costs, and attain the maximum return on donor gifts.

-Income—interest and dividends, less appropriate expenses, plus capital appreciation—is distributed semiannually, on May 1 and November 1.
+Income—interest and dividends, less appropriate expenses, plus capital appreciation—is distributed no later than May 31 and November 30 each year, based on March 31 and September 30 valuation dates, respectively.
 The distribution is a percentage of the average ending market value of the total endowment for the prior 12 quarters.
 Using a 12-quarter average protects the amount that is distributed from short-term fluctuations in the market.